Aditya-Kayasth/Exoplanet-Detection-ML/README.md

 ## 📢 Conclusion
 This project showcases a structured approach to data analysis and machine learning.
 While standard models initially struggled, FFT-based feature extraction improved classification results significantly.
 The findings highlight the importance of preprocessing techniques in achieving reliable model performance.

+Note: Change the domain from 'github.com' to 'githubtocolab.com'.
+The notebook will open in Colab.

 ---